Habiburiitkgp/Habibur/README.md

 **Indian Institute of Technology Kharagpur** <span style="float: right; ">2019 - Present</span>

-Masters in Computer Science and Engineering <span style="float: right; "></span>
+Masters in Computer Science and Engineering <span style="float: right; ">

-Machine Learning Approaches for Test and Diagnosis of Digital VLSI Circuits</span>
+Topic: Machine Learning Approaches for Test and Diagnosis of Digital VLSI Circuits

 Department of Computer Science and Engineering